 - Return the jars to the boiling water in the canner.
 The water should cover the jars by at least 1 inch.
 Place the lid on the canner and process at a full boil for 10 minutes.
 Remove the jars from the canner and place on a towel on the counter.
 Do not disturb the jars while they cool.

 - Label the sealed jars and store in a cool, dry place for up to 1 year.
 If any of the lids fail to seal, the unsealed jars should be refrigerated because they are not shelf stable.

 - Krissoff’s recipe calls for using fresh dill instead of dill seeds.
-In the first batch of processed dill pickles I made, I used fresh dill.
-But then I read on Food in Jarss that fresh dill can break down and become slimy and gunky after a while in the jar, and that’s why lots of people use dill seed instead.
-I’ve now switched over to dill seed, and I don’t notice any compromise in the dilly flavor of these pickles.
-That said, if you’d rather use fresh dill, you can add about 2 sprigs per jar in place of the dill seed.
+In the first batch of processed dilly beans I made, which is shown in the top two pictures above (and in all of the refrigerator dilly beans I have made), I used fresh dill.
+But then I read on Food in Jars that fresh dill can break down and become slimy and gunky after a while in the jar, and that’s why lots of people use dill seed instead.
+I’ve now switched over to dill seed (as seen in the third picture above), and I don’t notice any compromise in the dilly flavor of these pickles.
+That said, if you’d rather use fresh dill, you can add about 1 sprig per jar in place of the dill seed.